-Child Custody Lawyers in Charlotte, NC
+Child Custody Lawyers in Charlotte

-LEGAL AND PHYSICAL CUSTODY
+LEGAL & PHYSICAL CUSTODY

 In a North Carolina child custody case, we generally refer to two different types of child custody:

-Legal child custody is the decision-making power of each parent to decide long-term issues for a child such as where the child goes to school, what doctors they see and what medical treatment they may receive, what religion they will be taught, and any other matters of lasting significance.
+- Legal Child Custody – Legal child custody is the decision-making power of each parent to decide long-term issues for a child such as where the child goes to school, what doctors they see and what medical treatment they may receive, what religion they will be taught, and any other matters of lasting significance.

-Physical child custody is just what it sounds like–where the child is physically located each night.
+- Physical Child Custody – Physical child custody is just what it sounds like–where the child is physically located each night.
 Most child custody arrangements are considered joint custody, even if one parent has substantially more time with a child than the other.
 Several years ago, the North Carolina court began referring to most custody arrangements as “joint custody” and instead identifying a “primary” custodial parent and a “secondary” custodial parent.

 HOW DOES THE COURT DECIDE CHILD CUSTODY?

 If the parties are not able to reach a settlement, the issue of child custody will be heard by one of our Family Court Judges, who will determine and decide child custody.
-It is hard to imagine giving a stranger that has never met your children the ability to determine your child custody arrangement, but that is essentially what parents do when their case is brought before a Judge in Court.
-Our Judges are excellent decision-makers, but in some cases, it is better for the parents to decide on the child custody arrangement.

 EMERGENCY CHILD CUSTODY